 You can connect with language speakers from around the world and practice your speaking skills.

-Pimsleur is an effective audio course that will help develop your listening, speaking, and pronunciation in a foreign language.
-Pimsleur doesn’t offer much in the way of reading or writing practice.
+Pimsleur is an effective audio course that will help develop your listening, speaking, reading and pronunciation in a foreign language.

-It’s also overpriced.
-Still its history and reviews stand as a testament to its effectiveness.
+The courses' history and reviews stand as a testament to their effectiveness.
 In terms of daily language courses with a low time commitment Pimsleur is one of the best.

-Pimsleur offers a single free lesson for each language on their website.
+Pimsleur offers a week of full free access to their courses on their website.
 You can check it out here and see for yourself if Pimsleur is right for you.

 I'm definitely an unlikely language learner.
 I failed Spanish in high school.
 I started learning German as a hobby while studying abroad.
 Long story short...and a couple languages later...I love language learning!